 Neither can I.

 People type in the name of the thing they want, and sometimes the geographical location where they want to find it.
 They might add qualifiers like “best” or “quality”, but they don’t search for those terms alone.
+They search for their problems and solutions to those problems.
 They also type in questions or statements about particular information they need.

 So you shouldn’t choose random words that happen to be on your web page.
 You shouldn’t choose words that you’d like to have associated with your company in people’s minds.
 You shouldn’t choose words that strike you as meaningful, philosophically.